andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Step 10 |
 Topic: Aesthetics and the Unconscious
 Reading for this day:
-Slavoj Zizek - section on antisemitism from <i>The Sublime Object of Ideology</i>
+Slavoj Zizek - selection from <i>The Sublime Object of Ideology</i>
 Daniel Kahneman - <i>Systems 1 and 2</i>
 [Perceived randomness (Apophenia)](https://stanislav-stankovic.medium.com/perceiving-randomness-cb6ff211c993)
 Supplementary: